bjohas/bushcraft/help/Help on bushcraft.md

 Ideally you would run these when you have good connectivity, i.e. to prepare a laptop or a Raspberry Pi for running in less favourable environments.

-- init/add-path-to-profile
+These files do basic initialisation:
 - init/bushcraft-init
 - init/bushcraft-init-pi

+If bushcraft-init-pi is run as

+   bushcraft-init-pi -i <url>

+then "bushcraft-config <url>" is invoked.
+There after, bushcraft-init-pi runs these scripts:

+- init/add-path-to-profile
-- init/initreq
+- init/initreq (installs various packages)
-- init/cron-init
+- init/cron-init (adds a line to the crontab, to run cron_commands every 10 mins)
-- init/email-init
+- init/email-init (uses email.cfg)
-- init/firststart-init-autostart
-- init/vnc-init-autostart
+- init/vnc-init-autostart (sets up vnc to start automatically after boot)
-- init/vnc-init-password
+- init/vnc-init-password (sets up a default password for vnc)
+- init/firststart-init-autostart (sets up firststart to run automatically after boot)
-- init/write-sysinfo-init-autostart
+- init/write-sysinfo-init-autostart (set up sysinfo to run automatically after boot)

+To install education packages, use:
-- init/pi-init-education
+- init/pi-init-education (installs various education packages)